eran-or/react-photos-search-engine/README.md

 Demonstrate photos search engine for Flickr and Pixabay.
 Also has history page.
 It play nice with the new react-router v4.
 [Demo](https://eran-or.github.io/react-photos-search-engine/)
-There are to main part for the application:
+<br />There are to main part for the application:
 1. The header with input field where you fill with topic
 2. the PhotoGrid where the fetched images will be displayed